CommunityToolkit/MVVM-Samples/docs/mvvm/MigratingFromMvvmLight.md

 There is no direct replacement for the `Unregister<TMessage>(object, Action<TMessage>)` method in the MVVM Toolkit.

+The reason for the omission is that a message recipient can only have a single registered handler for any given message type.

-Alternatively, we recommend achieving a similar functionality with the MVVM Toolkit's `IMessenger` extension method `Unregister<TMessage>(object)`.
+We recommend achieving this functionality with the MVVM Toolkit's `IMessenger` extension method `Unregister<TMessage>(object)`.

 ```csharp
 // MvvmLight